KinaKnowledge/juno-lang/README.md

 ### Getting Familiar with the Juno Language

 Juno is like other Lisps that use lexical scoping and follows the syntax of Common Lisp where possible and is oriented around functions and closures and is homoiconic in which code and data are represented in the same form.
-These are called *S-Expressions*, short for symbolic expression.
-S-Expressions can be in the form of a singular value, called an *atom*, defined as *x*, or a composite value defined as `(x . y)` where *x* and *y* are S-Expressions themselves.
+These are called *S-expressions*, short for symbolic expression.
+S-expressions can be in the form of a singular value, called an *atom*, defined as *x*, or a composite value defined as `(x . y)` where *x* and *y* are S-expressions themselves.

 Other types of programming languages have notions of *statements*, which act on the environment in some fashion, such as modifying values or evaluating a condition but don't have a return value, and *expressions*, which generally return a value.
 The specific language syntax determines where expressions and statements can be used.

-In Lisp, a most basic S-Expression is called an `atom`, which is any object that is not a composite type, such as an array or object.
+In Lisp, a most basic S-expression is called an `atom`, which is any object that is not a composite type, such as an array or object.
 Since Juno doesn't have the traditional cons-cells that traditional Lisps such as Common Lisp have, the distinction is not as crisp.
 Nevertheless, they are analogous to the basic values in Juno, which mirror the JSON primitives:

 ```
 true false 12345 "majordomo" `majordomo
 ```

-By themselves, atoms are only so useful, but provide the logical and semantic foundations for more complex S-Expressions.
+By themselves, atoms are only so useful, but provide the logical and semantic foundations for more complex S-expressions.

 #### Quoting